 USA - Simon & Schuster

 ‘An enchanting, touching, perfectly crafted story that will live in my heart for a very long time.
 A novel of family, friendship, culture, honour and identity that is both timely and timeless.
 I laughed and cried so many times, and felt as if my soul and my worldview were both expanding.
 An instant classic.’
-Kate Gordon, CBCA award-winning author.
+Kate Gordon, CBCA award-winning author of Aster's Good, Right Things.

 ANZ - Penguin Random House Australia